ttungl/feature-selection-for-machine-learning/README.md

 		```
 		- As a result, `v48` appears to the top of this correlated group according to the random forests model, so we should select `v48` and remove the rest of features in this group from the dataset.

+	- Notes:
+		- None of two approaches for removing correlated features are perfect, it's necessary to double check after the processes.